 An old Cambridge Audio A500 amplifier came in for repair that wouldn’t switch on.
-The fault was tracked down to the primary winding on the mains transformer having gone open circuit.
+The fault was tracked down to a failed mains transformer.

-Contact me at orangevalleysystems@gmail.com if you need the transformer replacing in your Cambridge Audio A500.
+Contact me at here if you need your amplifier repaired.

 Before buying a replacement transformer the amplifier power transistors were checked as they’re unusual (SAP15N and SAP15P) and obsolete.

-They’re darlington devices with additional resistors and diodes in a five pin package.
-They tested OK on a multimeter so a new transformer was fitted that brought the amplifier back to life.
+The power transistors are darlington devices with additional resistors and diodes in a five pin package.
+They tested OK with a multimeter so a new transformer was fitted that brought the amplifier back to life.

 YouTube video of the repair is below.